An inexact LPA for DC composite optimization and application to matrix completions with outliers: Introduction

-It is worth to point out that most of the above DC algorithms also require solving a (strongly) convex program exactly in each step, which is impractical unless the first DC component is simple.
-Although an inexact PLM was proposed in \cite{Oliveira19,Souza16}, the convergence of the iterate sequences was not obtained.
-In addition, for DC programs with the second DC component having a special structure, some enhanced proximal DC algorithms were proposed in \cite{Dong21,Lu19,Pang17} to seek better d-stationary points, but they are inapplicable to large-scale DC programs such as model \eqref{SCAD-loss} because they need to compute at least one strongly convex program exactly in each step.
+Notice that most of the above DC algorithms also require solving a (strongly) convex program exactly in each step, which is impractical unless the first DC component is simple.
+Although an inexact PLM was proposed in \cite{Oliveira19,Souza16}, the full convergence of the iterate sequences was not obtained.
+For DC programs with the second DC component having a special structure, some enhanced proximal DC algorithms were proposed in \cite{Dong21,Lu19,Pang17} to seek better d-stationary points, but they are inapplicable to large-scale DC programs since at least one strongly convex program is needed to solve exactly in each step.
 An inexact enhanced proximal DC algorithm was also proposed in \cite{Lu19}, but the convergence of the iterate sequence was not established.
-Thus, even for DC programs with nonsmooth components, it is essential to develop an inexact PLM with global convergence.
+Thus, even for DC programs with nonsmooth components, it is imperative to develop an inexact PLM with a full convergence certificate.

-This work aims to develop a globally convergent and practical algorithm for the DC composite problem \eqref{prob}.
-Since $F'$ and $G'$ are assumed to be strictly continuous, rather than globally Lipschitz continuous, on ${\rm dom}h$ in Assumption \ref{ass0} (ii), it cannot be reformulated as a DC program.
-Consequently, the DCAs, PLMs and SCP method mentioned above cannot be directly applied to \eqref{prob}.
-The term $\theta_2(G(x))$, catering to the outliers involved in the observation for low-rank matrix recovery, also hinders the direct applications of the above inexact LPAs and moving balls methods.
+The problem \eqref{prob} cannot be reformulated as a DC program since the involved $F'$ and $G'$ are assumed to be strictly continuous on ${\rm dom}\,h$, rather than globally Lipschitz continuous.
+Then, the above-mentioned DCAs, PLMs and SCP cannot be directly applied to solve \eqref{prob}.
+In addition, the DC composite loss $\vartheta_1(F(x))-\vartheta_2(G(x))$, catering to the outliers appearing in the observation for low-rank matrix recovery, hinders the direct applications of the above inexact LPAs and moving balls methods.